Eswanthraj/Excel--Bike-sales-Dashboard/README.md

 Regional Insights: Sales vary significantly across different regions.
 Seasonality: There are noticeable seasonal trends, with a spike in sales during certain months.
 # Conclusion
-This analysis provides valuable insights that can help bike retailers improve their marketing efforts, stock inventory accordingly, and cater better to their customers' preferences.
+This analysis provides valuable insights that can help bike retailers improve their marketing efforts, stock inventory accordingly, and cater better to their customers preference.